 2. Spoil yourself in little ways - even if money is tight - splurging on little things that are indulgent and special sends a signal that you are looking after yourself.
 Might be a luxurious chocolate that you keep all to yourself or a beautiful cup and saucer that only you use for your cup of tea or coffee - it can be as simple as picking a flower from the garden and putting it on your desk, bedside table.
 The idea is to find out what it is that you love and include that in your life.
 It's amazing how when you start doing little things like this for yourself, others follow.

 3. Invest in an essential oil that you love or an essential oil blend - you can think of this as your 'therapy in a bottle' and use a few drops in your morning shower to create a spa treatment for yourself, pop a drop on a tissue and carry it around with you and inhale deeply whenever you need to or use in a luxurious aromatic bath once or twice a week.
 I love citrus oils (mandarin, lemon, grapefruit) for their uplifting and mood boosting properties.
+Essential Oils can change the way you feel in an instant, so if you have some sitting around in a drawer, now is the time to get them out and start to use them every day.

 4. Give yourself a DIY massage - this is something I've done almost every single day for the past 20 years.
 It has enormous benefits and you can also add essential oils to your massage blend to give you an energy or mood boost or to help you relax or feel more confident depending on what you choose.
 The biggest benefit though is that every single day you are spending 2-3minutes getting to know your body and getting comfortable with yourself.
 I keep a beautiful small bowl for this purpose and pour approximately 5 mls of a carrier oil (grapeseed, sunflower are good and inexpensive choices) and add 2-3 drops of an essential oil.
 Using long flowing strokes, I start at my feet, working up my legs, abdomen, breasts and chest.
 I then take the remaining amount and massage over my arms and as cover as much as my back as possible.
 Using a lightweight oil means that it will absorb quickly so that you can then dress.